Iasonaspg/Parallel-repo/README.md

 # Parallel-repo
-This is a repo with my solutions to homework assignments about parallel systems.
+This is a repo with programs that I designed to run in parallel